feetsoup/PROJECT-ARDORIA/Sindhe.md

 They would instead work in the workshops under the Great Mount the Fire-Smith claimed as hearth, Fest.
 There they kept the industry working in service of their God until the Craftsman brought forth the [[Automatons]].

 Tensions arose between the Sindhe and the Kuthek - a caste of Sindhe given control over the Automatons - that eventually led to the exile of the Ash Fae from below [[Mount Fest]].
-They fled through the Black Entrance of the forge and soon founded Narsis.
+They fled through the Black Entrance of the forge and soon founded [[Narsis]].
 Their first Hir (Flame) [[Womac]] rose to power during this tumultuous time.
 Hir-Womac was a master craftsman, and great leader of the people, truly blessed by Ba-tu-Hir and an Avatar of his will.

 As time passed, the world became rife with threats to the Sindhe, Womac ordered the first excursions into the forges.
 By re-infiltrating abandoned workshops, Womac and others brought Great Crafts to their people.
 The most notable of which is the art of [[Ensorcelling]], or imbuing and object with magical properties.